March 2023 Online Workshop: Teaching Philosophy in High School Classrooms

 With Assistant Professor John Torrey

 John Torrey is an Assistant Professor of Philosophy and a contributing professor in the Africana Studies unit at SUNY Buffalo State.
 He holds a BA in Philosophy and Spanish from Morehouse College and an MA and Ph.
 D in Philosophy from the University of Memphis.
 His primary research interest is the interconnection between moral arguments and their political limits regarding calls for reparations for Black Americans.
 He also has done work in applied ethics, philosophy of education, and pre-college philosophy.
 In addition to his publications on Black reparations, he has published on the theoretical underpinnings of Black Lives Matter and on doing precollege philosophy.
-He also has participated in precollege philosophy programs since 2010, including organizing the July 2019 Buffalo State Lyceum and currently serves on the Academic Advisory Board of PLATO (Philosophy Learning and Teaching Organization).
+He also has participated in precollege philosophy programs since 2010, including organizing the July 2019 Buffalo State Lyceum and currently serves on PLATO’s Academic Advisory Board.
 As a public philosopher, he has also worked with the City of Buffalo’s Commission to Recommend Police Policy and Advance Social Reconstruction (2020), as well as was elected to the Board of Ethics for the City of Buffalo in September 2022.

 Claire Katz is Professor of Philosophy at Texas A&M, where she currently serves as Interim Department Head of Teaching, Learning, and Culture.
 A Baltimore native, she majored in philosophy at UMBC.
 She holds a Master’s of Arts in Teaching (teaching of philosophy to K-12 students) from Montclair State University and a PhD in Philosophy from the University of Memphis.
 She teaches and conducts research in two primary areas: (1) the intersection of philosophy, gender, education, and religion and (2) K-12 philosophy.
 In 2015, Dr. Katz launched a highly successful K-12 philosophy program, which includes three prongs: educator workshops for K-12 and university teachers/administrators, which have reached more than one hundred teachers and administrators throughout Texas; training for university students in facilitating philosophical discussions with pre-college students, which includes an undergraduate course that teaches students to teach philosophy to K-12 students; and developing and running a week-long philosophy summer camp (Aggie School of Athens) for 6th-12th graders.